-The Bank performed the following cash flow hedge transactions to hedge the interest rate risk generated by the fixed interest rate of the purchased bonds classified as securities available for sale.
-The Bank uses interest rate swaps as an instrument to hedge the risk of changes in fair values of bonds resulting from changes in interest rates, under which the Bank receives a floating rate and pays a fixed rate.
+The Bank performed the following cash flow hedge transactions to hedge the interest rate risk generated by the fixed interest rate of the purchased bonds classified as available-for-sale securities.
+The Bank used interest rate swaps as an instrument to hedge the risk of changes in fair values of bonds resulting from changes in interest rates, under which the Bank receives a floating rate and pays a fixed rate.

-In accordance with requirements of IAS 39 regulations each hedging derivative and every hedging transaction must be covered by the hedging strategy approved by the Bank's Assets and Liabilities Management Committee, documented at inception of the hedging relationship, with the hedging effectiveness proof of the cash flow hedging transactions calculated every month.
+In accordance with requirements of IAS 39 regulations, each hedging derivative and every hedging transaction must be covered by the hedging strategy approved by the Bank's Assets and Liabilities Management Committee, documented at the inception of the hedging relationship, with the hedging effectiveness proof of the cash flow hedging transactions calculated every month.
 Both the prospective and retrospective hedging relationship between cash flows of the hedging and hedged (underlying instrument) are tested regularly.

-During 2010 and 2011, the Bank fulfilled all efficiency conditions of hedging derivatives as according to IAS 39.
+During 2011 and 2012, the Bank fulfilled all efficiency conditions of hedging derivatives as according to IAS 39.